the-code-genin/the-code-genin/README.md

 ### Hello there!
 I'm Mohammed Adekunle.

-I am a software developer with over 5 years of professional experience with a focus on developing enterprise, high-performance, and distributed software systems.
-I am keenly interested in data science, and quantitative finance.
+I am a software developer with a focus on developing enterprise, high-performance, and distributed software systems.
+I am keenly interested in data science and its applications in quantitative finance and machine learning.

 I work primarily with the Go and JS/TS (server-side and web) programming languages.
 I also have experience with PHP, C, and Python.